marciof/Eon/specification/Specification.md

 []
 >>> (prototype get)
 ()
+>>> (prototype 8)
+0
 ```

 ## `splice` ##

 Adds elements to and removes keys from a collection, and returns the changed collection.
 If no collection is specified, the environment is used instead.

-When the collection is a map, if a key from a new key/value pair being added is already present, the new value replaces the previous one.
+If a key from a new key/value pair being added is already present, the new value replaces the previous one.

+If less than two or more than three arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.

 ```
 (splice keys elements)
 ```

 ```
-(splice collection keys elements)
+(splice collection:Map keys elements)
 ```

 ### Examples ###